 One of the first things you’ll notice when you start to plan your trip to Istanbul is just how many must-see places of historic interest there are, especially in the Fatih region.
 Therefore, on the first day of your trip to Istanbul, we recommend you focus on the historic sites:

 Hagia Sophia Museum is the first place you should visit on arrival in Fatih.
-The Hagia Sophia Museum, in its current form, is actually a mosque but when it was originally built to be a church.
+The Hagia Sophia Museum, is actually a mosque but when it was originally built to be a church.
 This important historic building was built in the old city centre between 532-537 during the reign of the Byzantine Empire.

 2. Topkapı Palace Museum